master5o1/bbpress-post-toolbar-1/readme.txt

 = 0.3.2 =

+* Added `/languages/bbpress-post-toolbar.pot` file to the plugin for translations to be done.
 * Adding __() and _e() to allow for translations.
 * Haha, turns out I forgot the version info in about plugin again. -_-